 Update Service Territory

-The asset package includes the Service Territory layer and it must span the operational and geographical area of your fiber optic system.
-It represents the territory where the network topology is maintained and where Fiber Manager XI editing tools are available.
+The asset package includes the Service Territory layer that defines the spatial reference for the UN feature classes.
+It also represents the territory where the network topology is maintained and where Fiber Manager XI editing tools are available.

-• The Service Territory defines the spatial reference for the UN feature classes.
-If you want to add to, update, or edit the Service Territory, these changes must be done before you create the UN.
+• If you want to add to, update, or edit the Service Territory, these changes must be done before you create the UN.
 Once this spatial reference has been defined and the UN has been created, it cannot be changed.

 • This feature layer polygon is used to create the UN geographical extent.
+The boundary of the polygon must span the operational and geographical area of your fiber optic system.
 It must have at least one feature that outlines the service area boundary, plus a reasonable buffer.

 See Geographic vs. Projected Coordinate Systems for more information about these map properties.